NixOS/nixpkgs/doc/stdenv/stdenv.chapter.md

 ### Controlling phases {#ssec-controlling-phases}

 There are a number of variables that control what phases are executed and in what order:

+#### Functions affecting phase control
+{#functions-affecting-phase-control}

+##### `addPhase`

+The `addPhase` function allows one to define the order between two phases.
+It takes two arguments, each the name of a phase, where the first corresponds to the phase that needs to be run before the second.

+##### `addPhases`

+The `addPhase` function allows one to define the order between multiple phases.
+It takes an array of phase names as argument.
+Phases are to be executed in the given order with the first phase executed before all others.

+Note that the topological sorting may cause additional phases to be inserted in before, after, or in between.

 #### Variables affecting phase control {#variables-affecting-phase-control}